sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 ![Testing pyramid, extracted from Fowler's wiki](img/testing-pyramid/testing_pyramid.svg)

 The diagram indicates all the test levels we discussed, plus **manual testing**.
-Note that the higher the pyramid level, the more realistic tests become and the more complex it is to devise them.
+Note that as you climb the levels in the diagram, the tests become more realistic.
+At the same time, the tests also become more complex on the higher levels.

 **How much should we do of each then?**

 The common practice in industry is also represented by the diagram.
-The size of the pyramid slice represents the number of tests one would want of each test level.
+The size of the pyramid slice represents the number of tests one would want to carry out at each test level.

 Unit testing is at the bottom of the pyramid and has the largest area of them all.
 This means that testers should favour unit testing.
-The reasons for this have been discussed before: they are fast, require less effort to be written, and give developers easier control.
+The reasons for this have been discussed before: they are fast, require less effort to be written, and give developers more control.

-Going up in the diagram, we see that the next level is integration testing.
-The area is a bit smaller, indicating that in practice, we should do integration tests "a bit less" than unit tests.
+As we climb up the levels on the diagram, we see that the next level is integration testing.
+The area is a bit smaller, indicating that in practice, we should do integration tests less than unit tests.
 Given the extra effort that integration tests require, testers should make sure to write tests only for the integrations they really need.

-The diagram continues, showing that testers should then favour system tests less than integration tests and manual tests still less.
+The diagram continues, showing that testers should then favour system tests less than integration tests and even less manual tests.

-It is really clear that this diagram has a focus in **costs**.
-Unit tests are cheaper than system tests (and manual tests) and thus they should be preferred.
+It is clear that this diagram focuses on **costs**.
+Unit tests are cheaper than system tests (and manual tests), and therefore they should be preferred.

-The next question is: **How do I decide whether a component should be tested at unit- or system-level?**.
-Practitioners have devised guidelines, which we present below (you should take with a grain of salt; after all, software systems are different from each other and might require specific guidelines):
+The next question is: **how do I decide whether a component should be tested at the unit- or system-level?**.
+Practitioners have devised guidelines, which we present below but it should be noted that this is not a universal rule as every software system is different to other systems, and might require specific guidelines.

-#### **When to write unit tests?**
+#### When to write unit tests?

-> When the component is about an algorithm or a single business logic of the software system.
+> When the component is about an algorithm or a single piece of business logic of the software system.

-If we think of enterprise/business systems, most of them are about "transforming some data into another".
-These business logics are often expressed by means of entity classes (e.g., an _Invoice_ class and a _Order_ class) exchanging messages.
-Business logic often does not depend on external services.
-And so, such business logic can easily be tested and fully exercised by means of unit tests.
-Unit tests will give testers a full control in terms of the input data, as well as full observability in terms of asserting that the behaviour was as expected.
+If we think of enterprise/business systems, most of them are about "transforming data".
+Such business logics is often expressed by means of entity classes (e.g., an _Invoice_ class and a _Order_ class) exchanging messages.
+Business logic often does not depend on external services and so it can easily be tested and fully exercised by means of unit tests.
+Unit tests give testers full control in terms of the input data, as well as full observability in terms of asserting that the behaviour was as expected.

-In here, a pragmatic comment would be that if you have a piece of code that deals with a specific business logic but you are not able to test it via unit test (e.g., it is only possible to exercise that business logic with the full system running), it is probably because of previous design or architectural decisions that prevent you from writing unit tests.
+If you have a piece of code that deals with specific business logic but you are not able to test it via unit tests (e.g., it is only possible to exercise that business logic with the full system running), it is probably because of previous design or architectural decisions that prevent you from writing unit tests.
 The way you design your classes has a high impact on how easy it is to write unit tests for your code.
 We discuss more about design for testability in a future chapter.

-#### **When to write integration tests?**
+#### When to write integration tests?

-> Whenever the component under test interacts with an external component (e.g., a database or a web service) integration tests are the way to go.
+> Whenever the component under test interacts with an external component (e.g., a database or a web service) integration tests are appropriate.

-Following our example in the integration testing section, a Data Access Object class is better tested at integration level.
+Following our example in the integration testing section, a Data Access Object class is better tested at the integration level.

-Again, note that integration tests are more expensive and harder to be setup than a unit test.
-Thus, making sure that the component that performs the integration is _solely_ responsible for that integration and nothing else (i.e., no business rules together with integration code) will reduce the cost of the testing.
+Again, note that integration tests are more expensive and harder to set up than a unit test.
+Therefore making sure that the component that performs the integration is _solely_ responsible for that integration and nothing else (i.e., no business rules together with integration code), will reduce the cost of the testing.

-#### **When to write system tests?**
+#### When to write system tests?

 As we know, system tests are very costly.
 This makes it impossible for testers to re-test their entire system at system level.
-Therefore, in here, the suggestion is to use a risk-based approach.
+Therefore, the suggestion here is to use a risk-based approach.
 What are the absolutely critical parts of the software system under test?
-In other words, what are the parts of the system where a bug would have a high impact?
-These are the places where the tester should focus on system tests.
+In other words, what are the parts of the system on which a bug would have a high impact?
+These are the ones where the tester should focus on with system tests.

 Of course, such critical parts must also be tested at other levels.
 Remember the _pesticide paradox_: a single technique is usually not enough to identify all the bugs.

-#### **When to perform manual tests?**
+#### When to perform manual tests?

 Manual testing has lots of disadvantages, but is sometimes impossible to avoid.
-However, even in cases where automation is fully possible, manual exploratory testing can be useful.
+Even in cases where automation is fully possible, manual exploratory testing can be useful.
 The Wikipedia page on [Exploratory Testing](https://en.wikipedia.org/wiki/Exploratory_testing) is well written and we point the reader to it.

-On the other hand, those who apply the _testing pyramid_ try to avoid the so-called *ice-cream cone anti-pattern*.
-Imagine the testing pyramid but put upside down.
+On the other hand, those who apply the _testing pyramid_ try to avoid the so-called *ice-cream cone* anti-pattern.
+Imagine the testing pyramid upside down.
-In this new version, manual testing has the largest area which means one should put more effort into manual testing (!!).
+In this new version, manual testing has the largest area, which means more effort on manual testing (!!).

 ![Ice cream cone](img/testing-pyramid/ice_cream_cone.svg)

-At this point, we do not have to explain why fully relying on manual testing is a bad thing.
+At this point, we do not have to explain why relying fully on manual testing is a bad thing.
 Unfortunately, it is common to see development teams relying mostly on manual tests in their quality assurance processes.
 Often, these teams also have a small number of system tests.
-Not because they believe in their efficiency but because the system was so badly designed that unit and integration tests are simply impossible.
+This is not because they believe system tests are more efficient, but because the system was badly designed, so that it is impossible to carry out unit and integration tests.
 We will discuss design for testability in future chapters.

 {% set video_id = "YpKxAicxasU" %}